-New and noteworthy collections, events, programming and more from UCI Special Collections & Archives
+Updates, announcements, new and noteworthy collections, events, and programming from UCI Special Collections & Archives.

 Interning at Special Collections & Archives: Project STAND and processing the Cross Cultural Center records

 For the uninitiated, Project STAND is an “online clearinghouse where academic institutions can provide researchers a centralized access point to historical and archival documentation on the development and on-going occurrences of student dissent” (Project STAND)

 Posted on 07/17/17 by Derek Quezada

 By Justine Trinh, Special Collections and Public Services Library Assistant Lead and recent UCI undergraduate with a bachelor's degree in Classics, Mathematics and Asian American Studies.
 Accepted into the Department of Asian American Studies @ the University of California, Irvine's 4+1 program, where she will begin her M.A. in Asian American studies this fall.

 It was with great shock and sadness that the Special Collections and Archives staff learned that Ralph Cicerone passed away on November 5, 2016.
 Ralph Cicerone was UCI’s fourth chancellor from 1998-2005.
 He left the university to become president of the National Academy of Sciences, a position he retired from in June 2016.